bongo227/Atomical/doc/doc_gen.md

 lastElement.next <- _
 ```

-Finaly we create a structure to save some details about the pool.
+Finally we create a structure to save some details about the pool.
 ```
 pool <- _
 pool.memory = memory